google-deepmind/materials_discovery/README.md

 ### Upcoming

-- [ ] Repeated calculations of structures from the Materials Project and other agglomerated datasets (Open Quantum Materials Database, WBM) under consistent settings (defining the complete convex hull)
-- [ ] Example colabs of loading materials from the CSVs and calculating convex hull energies
-- [ ] Code to visualize structures in a colab notebooks
 - [ ] Reference structures and search paths
 - [ ] Model training colabs and configs
 - [ ] Additional material properties (e.g. electronic band structure)